-Figure (2) shows that less than three quarter (70%) of the studied parents had poor level of quality of life and less than one tenth (8%) of parents had good level of quality of life.
+Figure (2) illustrates that less than three quarter (70%) of the studied parents had a poor level of quality of life and less than one tenth (8%) of parents had a good level of quality of life.

-Table (4) illustrates that, there is a highly statistically significant relation between total stress level among the studied parents and their marital status.
-Also, there is a statistically significant relation between parents' stress level and their age, sex and educational level, while there is no statistically significant relation between total stress level among the studied parents and their residence and occupation.
+Table (4) illustrates that, there is a highly statistically significant relation between total stress levels among the studied parents and their marital status.
+Also, there is a statistically significant relation between parents' stress level and their age, gender and educational level, while there is no statistically significant relation between total stress level among the studied parents and their residence and occupation.

-Table (5) illustrates that, there is a highly statistically significant relation between total level of quality of life among the studied parents and their age, and sex.
-Also, there is a statistically significant relation between total level of quality of life and their marital status, and occupation, while there is no statistically significant relation between total level of quality of life and their educational level and residence.
+Table (5) illustrates that, there is a highly statistically significant relation between the total level of quality of life among the studied parents and their age, and gender.
+Also, there is a statistically significant relation between the total level of quality of life and their marital status, and occupation, while there is no statistically significant relation between the total level of quality of life and their educational level and residence.

-Table (6) show that, there is highly statistically significant negative correlation between total parental stress and total quality of life among the studied parents at P-value =<0.001.
+Table (6) show that, there is a highly statistically significant negative correlation between total parental stress and total quality of life among the studied parents at P-value =<0.001.